Redesign of library guides website

 Research Analysis

-Usability testing validated my original decision to remove the top navigation menu as participants with access to it relied more on it, resulting in more time and clicks per task to find the right information.
-Participants without the top navigation menu explored more of the LibGuides site and completed tasks more efficiently and with less confusion.
+Usability testing validated my original decision to remove the top navigation menu as participants with access to it in Version B relied heavily on it, resulting in more time and clicks per task to find the right information.
+Participants using Version A without the top navigation menu explored more of the LibGuides site and completed tasks more efficiently with less confusion.

 Most participants did not navigate to the footer to locate the research databases and librarian profiles pages.
-Therefore, these key pages will need to be presented higher and more prominently on the page to allow clearer navigation to them.
+Therefore, I will present these key pages higher and more prominently on the home page to increase their visibility and improve navigation to them.

 Design Implications